pygpc-polynomial-chaos/pygpc/doc/_build/html/_sources/auto_examples/plot_Lorenz.rst.txt

 About the model
 ^^^^^^^^^^^^^^^
 This tutorial shows how to perform uncertainty and sensitivity analysis of systems of differential equations with pygpc.
-In the following, we will analyse a Lorenz oscillator.
+In the following, we will analyse the Lorenz system.
 The governing equations are given by:

 .. math::